ministryofjustice/moj-frontend/docs/components/interruption-card.md

 ### Things to consider

-The card is not announced to screen reader users when they interact with the page.
-Therefore, the heading needs to clearly convey the purpose of the page and that the user is being interrupted, for example with ‘Before you continue’.
+The card is not announced to screen reader users when they interact with the page, so the heading needs to clearly convey that the user is being interrupted.
+This can be done with content such as ‘Before you continue’.

 The interruption card uses a non-standard colour palette for emphasis in a user journey.
 Other blue parts of a page, such as a header, person identifier or phase banner, will affect how much impact it has.